SDGforskning/sdg-strings/SDG04_query_action_WoS.md

 ##### Phrase 1:

 The first phrase finds research about improving skills.
-The basic structure is action + level + skills
+The basic structure is *action + level + skills*.

 ```Ceylon =
 TS=